DaFunkMunk/BookingApp/README.md

 - Document new CLI scripts or deprecations
 - Summarize key UX flows so onboarding remains quick

+- Dependencies button backlog (to tackle later):
+  1. **Prerequisite sessions** â€“ map out which events rely on earlier sessions, highlighting conflicts if an admin edits or removes the upstream requirement.
+  2. **Shared resources** â€“ list rooms, equipment, or presenters supporting multiple events so schedule changes reflect resource constraints.
+  3. **Automation chains** â€“ expose downstream workflows (emails, integrations, reports) tied to an event/session so updates don't break hidden processes.
+  4. **Data model links** â€“ surface references in other modules (recurrence templates, cloned schedules, analytics) that depend on the record.
+  5. **Waitlist ripple checks** â€“ show waitlist enrolments and auto-promotion rules that would trigger if capacity or status changes.
+  6. **Approval path visibility** â€“ summarize managers or policies that must approve edits/cancellations, warning when a change bypasses required sign-offs.

 History
 -------

-- **Oct 2025** – Added Cloudinary integration, inline session creation, and update script for existing images.
+- **Oct 2025** â€“ Added Cloudinary integration, inline session creation, and update script for existing images.